 Excerpt from John Ortberg’s The Me I Want to Be: Becoming God’s Best Version of You.

-(Images & some styling above are web-exclusive features not included in the text ofthe Me I Want to Be.
-Image attribution: painting c.
-1897, Public domain, via Wikimedia Commons.
+(Some styling above is a web-exclusive feature not included in the text of The Me I Want to Be.
 This post does not represent the views of Zondervan or any of its representatives.
-The writer's personal opinions are shared only for information purposes.
+The writer’s personal opinions are shared only for information purposes.
 To receive new Zondervan Blog posts in your reader or email inbox, subscribe to Zondervan Blog.)